mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Bounded polymorphism requires a type parameter to be a type that implements a given interface or extends a given class, rather than just any type.
-Consider these differences between these function and class definitions:
+Consider the differences between these function and class definitions:

 ```ts
 // Not using bounded polymorphism.